adaltas/node-nikita/src/write.coffee.md

 ## More about the `append` option

-The `append` option allows more advance usages.
+The `append` option allows more advanced usages.
 If `append` is "null", it will add the value of the "replace" option at the end of the file when no match is found and when the value is a string.